- Live Online Programs

 For a complete program schedule, please download the agenda.

 The program is designed so all attendees will benefit and find equal value, regardless of their prior knowledge of behavioral science.
 There are no formal requirements or assignments that need to be undertaken before starting the program.
 However, we strongly recommend participants think about specific workplace challenges that they'd like to work on during the program and to which they plan to apply their learnings.
 For participants who wish to conduct some pre-reading around the subject, a recommended reading and preparation activity sheet will be available from the program director four weeks prior to the program start date.

-This program will be attractive and relevant to any business or policy professional whose success is primarily measured in terms of their ability to influence, persuade, and produce change.
-Executives with a minimum three years managerial experience will be suited for this program.
+This program will be attractive and relevant to any business or policy professional who would like to enhance their ability to influence, persuade, and produce change.
+Executives with a minimum of three years managerial experience will be suited for this program.
 Previous attendees have included general managers, marketing and brand managers, sales directors, state and federal government officials, client services directors, business development managers, HR leaders, CSR and loyalty program directors, entrepreneurs, and owner operators.

 Steve Martin, Faculty Director

 A Royal Society nominated author in the study and practice of influence and persuasion, Steve Martin is co-author of the million-selling Yes!
 Secrets from the Science of Persuasion.
 The book is a New York Times, Wall Street Journal and Business Week bestseller, has been translated into 26 languages, and was featured in the Harvard Business Review’s prestigious ‘Breakthrough Ideas for Business’ listing.